-- Efforts to improve the availability of services, considering provider availability, capacity, and the unique needs of diverse enrolled populations.
-Responses should address changes in benefits management, networks, providing alternatives to face-to-face visits, and any other initiatives - Assessment of behavioral health providers' or vendor's language capabilities - Explanation of Covered California Enrollees' point of entry to behavioral health services - Methods to receive and address Covered California Enrollee concerns
+- 1. Efforts to improve the availability accessibility and timeliness of behavioral health services, considering provider availability, capacity, and the unique needs of diverse enrolled populations.
+Responses should address changes - 2.
+Changes in benefits management, - 3.
+Changes to provider networks, providing alternatives to face- - •4.
+Changes to-face visits, and any other initiatives telehealth service offerings - •5.
+Assessment of behavioral health providers' or vendor's language capabilities - •6.
+Explanation of Covered California Enrollees' Efforts to improve Enrollee education including explanation of point of entry to behavioral health services - •7.
+Methods to receive and address Covered California Enrollee concerns - 8.
 Note: Applicant must address all elements of the question.
+Other (please explain): [100 words]

-Applicant may include behavioral health provider network reports from its accrediting organization (NCQA, URAC, AAAHC) as a supplemental attachment.
+Note: Applicant may include behavioral health provider network reports from its accrediting organization (NCQA, URAC, AAAHC) as a supplemental attachment.